-The Commission notes that the City has indicated an intent to pursue long-term solutions to protecting existing beachfront development on site through participation in BEACON (Beach Erosion Authority for Clean Oceans and Nourishment) a local task force comprised of representatives from local, state, and federal government agencies whose goal is to develop a regional beach replenishment program.
-In addition, the City has also indicated that they are actively pursuing approval for the Army Corps of Engineers to prepare a Feasibility Study of long-term solutions to protecting beachfront development in Carpinteria.
-As such, the Commission notes that the City of Carpinteria continues to show interest in developing a long-term solution to protecting existing beachfront development along Carpinteria City Beach.
+The City has shown interest in pursuing long-term solutions to protect existing beachfront development in Carpinteria.
+For example, the City participates in BEACON (Beach Erosion Authority for Clean Oceans and Nourishment), a local task force comprised of representatives from local, state, and federal government agencies whose goal is to develop a regional beach replenishment program.
+In addition, the City is actively collaborating with the Army Corps of Engineers (ACOE) to prepare a Feasibility Study addressing long-term solutions to protecting beachfront development in Carpinteria.
+The ACOE has completed a Project Study Report, and is scheduled to begin the Feasibility Study in February 2002.
+The ACOE estimates that the Feasibility Study will be completed in 2004.